metno/weatherapi-docs/docs/doc/GettingStarted.md

 ### Using the OpenAPI (Swagger) UI

-To get aquainted with the API, we suggest trying out the various products in the browser.
-This is the Swagger UI for the `compact` version of Locationforecast:
+To get aquainted with the API, we suggest trying out the various product features in the browser.
+This is the Swagger UI for the `compact` version of Locationforecast, which can be found at <https://api.met.no/weatherapi/locationforecast/2.0/>.

 ![OpenAPI UI](./assets/swagger.png)